yuta519/docs.zscaler-admin-app/README.md

 There are NO experiences to write frontend code until creating this app.
 From experiences and learnings from this app, today I have worked fullstack engineer at SaaS startup company in Japan.

+And this site shows my profiles, so if you are a recruiter, please check this.

 ## Design
 <img src="https://raw.githubusercontent.com/yuta519/yuta519.github.io/main/public/projects/yuta519.github.io.png" alt="Top Page" width="700" height="400">